exoRift/cyclone-engine/README.md

 - Handle commands with capability, versatility, and ease

+- Add user flexibility to your bot with command aliases

 - Stop your bot from crashing due to errors

 - Integrate automated actions